lizcodd/CarrotBot/README.md

 HOW
 ---
-For Windows users, just download and run cb_frontend.exe (found in the dist folder) Otherwise, cb_frontend.py is the main python file so run that.
-It imports cb_backend.py
+For Windows users, just download and run cb_frontend.exe (found in the dist folder).
+Otherwise, cb_frontend.py is the main python file so run that.
+It imports cb_backend.py.

 TIPS
 ---